$0 Mexico → Spain Work Visa Guide — Quick-Start Checklist

 Alta de Autónomo en España: How Mexicans Register as Self-Employed

 If you arrive in Spain on a Digital Nomad Visa with freelance income, or you transition from an employed role to independent work after getting residency, you will at some point face the autónomo registration.
-This is Spain's self-employed regime — mandatory for anyone providing services commercially and earning above the legal threshold.
+This is Spain's self-employed regime — generally required for anyone carrying out an economic activity on their own account.
 It is more bureaucratic than setting up as a freelancer in Mexico, and the social security cost is one of the most common financial surprises for newly arrived Mexican professionals.

 This post explains exactly what alta de autónomo means, when Mexicans need to do it, when the bilateral agreement with IMSS lets you avoid it, and how the 2023 RETA reform changed the cost structure.